To be considered for the EMBA program, each applicant should meet the following criteria; exceptions will be made on a

-- First priority is the FM community; generally employees in a 501, 505, 510, or 511 job series assigned to a comptroller or financial office, or those assigned to a business financial management position.
+- First priority is the Financial Management community; generally employees in a 501, 505, 510, or 511 job series assigned to a comptroller or financial office, or those assigned to a business financial management position.

 - Have a minimum of seven years of experience, preferably with at least three years in an FM position

 - Undergraduate degree from a regionally accredited four-year college

 - Minimum Grade Point Average of 2.6 on a four-point scale

 - Strong potential for promotion